India's Covid positivity rate past 1 percent again after two months | Health

 At 1.07 percent, the daily positivity went past one percent again after a little over two months, the ministry said.
 It was at 1.11 percent on February 27.

-The death toll has climbed to 5,23,869 with 26 new fatalities being reported.
+Positivity rate refers to the percentage of all coronavirus tests performed that return positive results.
+A higher positive rate means a higher transmission rate for the virus.
+The death toll has now climbed to 5,23,869 with the latest 26 fatalities being reported, 21 of them from Kerala alone.

-The active cases constitute 0.05 percent of the total infections, while the country's COVID-19 recovery rate was recorded at 98.74 percent, the health ministry said.
+The active cases constitute 0.05 percent of the total infections.
+The country's COVID-19 recovery rate was recorded at 98.74 percent, the health ministry said.

 The number of people who have recuperated from the disease rose to 4,25,38,976, while the case fatality rate was recorded at 1.22 percent.
 The cumulative doses administered in the country so far under the nationwide COVID-19 vaccination drive have exceeded 189.23 crores.
 India's COVID-19 tally had crossed the 20-lakh mark on August 7, 2020, 30 lakh on August 23, 40 lakh on September 5, and 50 lakh on September 16.
 It surpassed the one-crore mark on December 19.
 India crossed the grim milestone of two crores on May 4 and three crores on June 23.